Willard Van Orman Quine

 - 1951, Robert L. Stanley (Sheffer)

-- Robert L. Stanley taught in the mathematics department of Portland State University and published papers in logic.
+- Robert L. Stanley taught in the mathematics department of Portland State University from 1961 until his retirement in 1987 and published papers in logic.
+He died February 5, 2013.

 - 1957, Joseph S. Ullian (Burton Dreben, Morton White, Hartley Rogers, Jr.)